 For upholstery, most people want a fabric which is durable yet soft; cleanable; and, now, safe.

-I (Leigh Anne) have 3 (now grown) sons, and we’ve had assorted (big) dogs, so I know why these considerations are important.
+Our founders Leigh Anne and Patty have raised children, and had assorted (big) dogs, so fully know why these considerations are important.

-All of the fabrics that we classify as “upholstery” fabrics in the "heavyweight/upholstery" group are fabrics that are sturdy enough for what we call "heavy duty residential" upholstery - although there is no such technical designation.
+All of the fabrics that we classify as “upholstery” fabrics in the "heavy duty upholstery" collection are fabrics that are sturdy enough for what we call "heavy duty residential" upholstery - although there is no such technical designation.
 It's our terminology, but we have been testing and selling the fabrics now for ten years, so we know they're great for what we call "heavy duty residential" - aka "kids and pets"!

 We have tested all upholstery grade fabrics using standard technical durability tests designed for fabric, Martindale or Wyzenbeek.
 All of our upholstery grade fabrics meet the requirements for "low traffic" commercial spaces as defined by the Association for Contract Textiles, such as luxury hotel lobbies, suites and guest rooms in constant use.
 Several of our fabrics even qualify for “high traffic” commercial use, such as a “high traffic hotel lobby” which your living room will never approach.